junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Metatron yells in agony.
 Without direct contact with the angel tablet, his connection with the unlimited divine power is interrupted.
 He goes back to be nothing more than an average angel working in the secretary pool.
 The angel blade starts burning him up.
 He turns to Dean out of instinct, reaching both his arms toward Dean, as if trying to grab him, trying for one last chance to revenge for his own inevitable death.
 It is in that last desperate movement, that the little glass vial hanging on his neck gets shaken out from under his sweater.

 The fire on Metatron's woolen sweater leaps out fast and wild, spreading around his neck, licking at the vial.
 Dean's eyes widen.
 Without a second of doubt, he knows immediately that the blue-white grace flowing inside that vial is Cas's grace, it shines even brighter in the middle of the golden-colored fire.
 Dean reaches desperately for the vial without hesitation.
 His hands move into the burning fire, clenching on the glass vial like it's more important than his life.
-Heat burns his skin, his fingers clench in pain -- pain that is real, and pain that is carved in the deepest instinct, coming from layers and layers of memory: fire in the old house when he was four, fire that takes Mom, fire that takes Jessica, fire in the pyres burning Dad's and Bobby's body.
+Heat burns his skin, his fingers clench in pain -- pain that is real collapses with the pain that is carved in the deepest instinct, coming from layers and layers of memory: fire in the old house when he was four, fire that takes Mom, fire that takes Jessica, fire in the pyres burning Dad's and Bobby's body.
 Fire jump before his eyes, surrounding Cas's grace. *NO!
 Not this time!
 Not again.
 Not Cas too.*

 "Cas!"
 Dean yells, as he feels the glass vial cold and safe in his palm, but he can't feel the rest of that hand, as if it's melting into the fire.

 **Still Second 4:**

 The angel tablet flies up as Metatron's hand loosens the grasp, spinning toward the mid-air.
-Sam lets go of Crowley, diving toward it, reaching his arms toward the tablet, catching it before it shatters to the floor.
+Sam lets go of Crowley, diving toward it, reaching his arms far and long for  the tablet, catching it before it falls to the floor.

 The blade Cas lands on Crowley's wrist cuts his left hand off cleanly, along with the demon tablet in his hold.
-Reflexively he bends down to catch the tablet before it falls.
+The tablet falls down in gravity, Cas bends down reflexively, trying to catch it before it crashes onto the ground.

 Crowley growls in pain.
-Losing a hand of his vessel, losing the connection with the demon tablet, having an angel blade pierced on his shoulder burning him up, all threatening his life.
-With an outrageous bellow, he pulls the bloody blade out of his left shoulder.
-And seeing Cas bending to his left, Crowley stabs it on his back with all his force.
+Losing a hand of his vessel, losing the connection with the demon tablet, having an angel blade pierced on his shoulder, threatening to burn him up.
+His true demon self flashes inside the vessel, lets out an outrageous bellow.
+Pain clears his mind, gives him strength.
+Crowley's eyes flash bloody red, he pants and curses, gritting his teeth.
+His right hand reaches to his left shoulder, pulling the bloody angel blade out.
+Castiel is only a step left to him now, bending over to catch the tablet, his back unprotected, his body mortal.
+Crowley thrusts the blade onto Castiel's back with all his force, pushing it all the way down.

 **Second 5:**

 Metatron's body collapses to the ground, his clothes burning from the real fire, his grace burning with the angel blade.
-Black shadows of wings are branded into the ground.
-And the rest of his vessel is still burning, burning, burning in the fire.
+Black shadows of wings are branded into the ground, crossing the dark mark that Naomi's wings have left.
+And the rest of his vessel is still burning, burning, burning in the flame.

 Dean retracts his hand with the vial safely in his palm, so relieved and pleased that his hand can't stop shaking.
 He doesn't realize it might be because of the burn.
-But turning back and taking in Cas sends his heart frozen again.
+A sense of joy rises, but turning back and taking in Cas sends his veins frozen again.

 Crowley's blade is ruthless when it falls down, and it pierces through, poking out through the middle of his chest.
 Cas staggers a step, and falls flat onto the floor, can't move, can't breathe.
 The angel blade wouldn't burn him up now that he is a human now, but it can still break his lung and whatever other organs in its way, cutting all the way through his body, tearing him apart like a ragged doll.
 Cas lies on the floor on his stomach, gasping desperately like a fish on the shore.
 His chest heaves violently, trying desperately to breathe, but he just can't.
 His lung makes horrifyingly loud scratching sound -- he's dying in a human way.

 Dean hears his own voice screams again: "Cas!"
+His knees give way.

-The demon tablet that Cas tried to catch falls onto the ground, breaking into pieces.
+The demon tablet that Cas tried to catch misses between his fingers and falls to the ground, breaking into pieces.

 Crowley makes an effort to reach toward the shattered tablet, but behind him, Sam raises the angel tablet high and slams on the back of his skull.
 Crowley gets knocked out without a grunt, limply falling onto the ground.

 **Second 6:**

 Dean drops to his knees, tears pouring out without him realizing.
-His hand trembles so hard as he tries to open the vial, but immediately realizes, if Cas turns back into an angel with an angel blade stabbed in him, it will kill him instantly; but if he removes the blade first, he doesn't know if Cas's human body can last long enough to take in the grace.
+His hand trembles so hard as he tries to open the vial with the grace, but immediately realizes, if Cas turns back into an angel with an angel blade stabbed in him, it will kill him instantly; but if he removes the blade first, he doesn't know if Cas's human body can last long enough to take in the grace.

 "Cas, Cas, CAS!
 Hold on!
 HOLD ON!!"
 Dean cries out.

+Cas's body shakes and trembles, but it's getting slower.
+Blood comes out of his mouth.

-He kneels beside Cas's spasmic body, putting both hands on the handle of the blade on his back and pulling it out with a yell.
+Dean kneels beside Cas's spasmic body, putting both hands on the handle of the blade on his back and pulling it out with a yell.
 Blood pools under Cas's body rapidly.
-The shaking stops, soon turns into a series of small trembling, and within tearful blinks, replaced by dead stillness.
-Dean doesn't even know if Cas still has a heartbeat, or still breathing.
+The shaking slows down even more, soon turns into a series of small trembling, and within tearful blinks, replaced by dead stillness.
+Dean doesn't even know if Cas still has a heartbeat, or if he is still breathing.
 All his previous struggles for air has stopped, as if life has left him.

 "No, no, no, no, no!"
-Dean's hands frantically try to unscrew the vial but the cap doesn't cooperate.
-His breath is frantic, his heart is frantic, the entirety of him is frantic.
+Dean's hands frantically try to unscrew the vial but his fingers don't cooperate -- they're numb and hot, the nerves throbbing from the burn.
+Dean's breath is frantic, his heart is frantic, the entirety of him is frantic.
 He feels blood freezing in his veins.
 He's so close.
 They're so close to a win.
 He can't lose Cas right now.
 He can't.

 Tears blur his vision, all he can see is blood.
-Blood under his knees, blood near Cas's head, coming out of his mouth and nose, blood in his hand, too slippery to unscrew a vial.
+Blood under his knees, blood near Cas's head, coming out of his mouth and nose, blood in his hands, too slippery and shaky to unscrew a vial.
+He's too slow.
 Blood, death, red, loss.
 Dean's head is spinning, the world is spinning around him.
-The fire is still burning.
+The fire is still burning behind his eyelids.
 Hell is still haunting him -- the whole world, his whole life is Hell.

 Dean smashes the vial on the ground.
-Dazzling bright light of Cas's grace flies into the angel's nose and mouth, even pouring in through his eyes.
+Dazzling bright light of Cas's grace escapes from the glass container, flies into the angel's nose and mouth, even pouring in through his eyes.

 "Please, please, please, please!"
-Dean holds Cas's face in his hands, desperately murmuring, pleading, praying.
+Dean cradles Cas's face in his hands, desperately murmuring, pleading, praying.

 "Don't make me lose you!
 Not now!
 Not again!
 Cas, please!"